bravenewdude/bravenewdude.github.com/_posts/2012-12-30-estimating-stock-volatility.md

 {% include JB/setup %}
 <div style='visibility: hidden; height: 0;'>$\newcommand{\V}{\text{Var}}$</div>

 One of my earlier posts derives the [Black-Scholes formula](/stochastic processes/2012/12/28/the-black-scholes-model/) for stock prices.
 The main unknown variable in the formula is the stock's volatility.
-This post describes a couple methods for estimating this volatility, based largely on \textit{An Elementary Introduction to Mathematical Finance} by Sheldon Ross.
+This post describes a couple methods for estimating this volatility, based largely on *An Elementary Introduction to Mathematical Finance* by Sheldon Ross.

 Any arbitrarily small interval of Brownian Motion is sufficient to estimate $\sigma$ exactly, because the interval can be subdivided into infinitely many subintervals, which provide infinitely many data points.
 With this knowledge, one might assume that it is trivial to find the volatility of a stock.
 Unfortunately, however, it's not that simple.
 While stock prices are modelled by GBM over everyday time frames, they do not have GBM properties over very short time intervals.
 The longer an interval is, the more it's overall behavior will resemble GBM.
 Another problem is that each stock's volatility may change gradually over time.
 More recent time intervals will provide better information regarding a stock's current volatility.